 Alan Alda Center for Communicating Science Overview

-The Office of Vice President for Research in cooperation with the Office of Communications and Marketing will host the Alan Alda Center for Communicating Science workshop.
-This Workshop will allow basic, translational, and clinical researchers to experience the Alda Method style of transformative communication.
-With funding from the South Carolina Clinical & Translational Institute (SCTR), the Office of Research Development, and Imagine 2020 funds, the 2019 Science Communication Forum is scheduled for August 7, 2019.
+The Office of Vice President for Research in cooperation with the Office of Communications and Marketing hosted the Alan Alda Center for Communicating Science workshop.
+This Workshop allowed basic, translational, and clinical researchers to experience the Alda Method style of transformative communication.
+With funding from the South Carolina Clinical & Translational Institute (SCTR), the Office of Research Development, and Imagine 2020 funds, the 2019 Science Communication Forum was held August 7, 2019.

-This interactive session introduces participants to general principles in how to craft short, clear, conversational statements, intelligible to non-scientists, about what they do and why it matters.
-The session consists of an interactive presentation and discussion on interpreting technical material using examples and analogies to illuminate unfamiliar concepts to their audience.
-The plenary will address problems and solutions in public interactions as well as peer-to-peer communication.
-Participants will be actively engaged in improvisation exercises and will practice clarity in speaking to non-scientists about their work.
+This interactive session introduced participants to general principles in how to craft short, clear, conversational statements, intelligible to non-scientists, about what they do and why it matters.
+The session consisted of an interactive presentation and discussion on interpreting technical material using examples and analogies to illuminate unfamiliar concepts to their audience.
+The plenary addressed problems and solutions in public interactions as well as peer-to-peer communication.
+Participants actively engaged in improvisation exercises and practiced clarity in speaking to non-scientists about their work.

 Learn More about the Alan Alda Method